 This feature (Automatically Close Cases) is only available to CommCare users with a Pro Plan or higher.
 For more details, see the CommCare Software Plan page.

 This feature allows users with Edit Data access (see CommCareHQ Web Users) to configure updates to cases, including the ability to close cases.
-Without this feature the only ways to close cases are by filling out a form which closes a case, finding the case in the Case List and manually using the Close Case button, or by using the Importing Cases Using Excel tool.
+Without this feature, the only ways to close cases are by filling out a form that closes a case, finding the case in the Case List and manually using the Close Case button, or by using the Importing Cases Using Excel tool.